wf0601/tokyo_cuisine_map/README.md

 ![example1](md_pics/p2.png)

-You can add your own reviews or remarks of the restaurants, it will be saved automatically in the backend.
+You can also add your own reviews or remarks of the restaurants, it will be saved automatically in the backend.

 <img src="md_pics/p1.png" alt="example2" style="width:50%; height:auto;">